baselinrhq/baselinr/docs/getting-started/QUICKSTART.md

 ## Option 1: Docker Environment (Recommended)

-This is the easiest way to get started with ProfileMesh.
+This is the easiest way to get started with Baselinr.

 ### Step 1: Start the Docker Environment